GEM Awards

 GEM Awards is an international video game convention held in Sevilla, which rewards the best video games in 2024 and is formed by fifteen categories, including "La Gema del Año".
 It was organized by DFW Creative CEO and founder Charina Widjaja, Personaje Studio project manager Pedro David García, and Beon Worldwide marketing director Michelle Sayago.
-It was revealed on January 2025 at the FITUR trade fair in Madrid.
+It was revealed in January 2025 at the FITUR trade fair in Madrid.

-The first edition took place on 25-26 April 2025 at Palacio de Exposiciones y Congresos de Sevilla (FIBES).
+The first edition took place on 25–26 April 2025 at Palacio de Exposiciones y Congresos de Sevilla (FIBES).
 It was hosted by Mister Jägger and Maya Pixelskaya, and it had different activities, talks, arcade game area, merchandising, musical performances including Mind Traveller, Z Orquestraand, Alex White, Elesky, Carlos Viola and Noly, which are Blasphemous BSO creators, and also humorous performances by content creators Borja Pavón, Zorman and ZellenDust.
 It was attended by 4.000 people, and it was also streamed online, where it got more than 450.000 unique viewers.

 Among the winners, James Sunderland won Best Character for Silent Hill II, Sephiroth from Final Fantasy VII Rebirth won Best Villain, Concord won Worst Video Game, Astro Bot and Balatro won three awards each, and Black Myth: Wukong won Best Video Game among three other wins.

+It became a reference model in the video game industry.